Skip to main content

 The Scott Method

-Our philosophy on building with agents — why intent review matters.
+Our philosophy on building with agents — goal setting before agent delegation.

 Set up Scott AI